On the multiplicity of arrangements of congruent zones on the sphere: Proofs

 Now, let $\alpha(n)=\frac{1}{n}$, and let $k(n)=B_d\frac{\ln n}{\ln\ln n}$, where $B_d>\max \{e\;C_d^*, d-1\}$ is a positive constant.
 Then

 as

-This finishes the proof of part ii) of Corollary~1.
-The above statement is interesting because $\alpha(n)=\frac 1n$ is the smallest order of magnitude for the half-width of the zones for which one can possibly have a covering. \begin{remark} We note that the $d=3$ special case of part ii) of Corollary~1 was explicitly proved by Frankl, Nagy and Nasz\'odi in \cite{FNN2016} (cf. Theorem~4.1) in a slightly different form both by the probabilistic method and using VC-dimension.
-We also note that the general $d$-dimensional statement of part ii) of Corollary~1 may also be proved from Theorem~1.6 of \cite{FNN2016}. \end{remark}
+This finishes the proof of part ii) of Proposition~1.
+The above statement is interesting because $\alpha(n)=\frac 1n$ is the smallest order of magnitude for the half-width of the zones for which one can possibly have a covering. \begin{remark} We note that the $d=3$ special case of part ii) of Proposition~1 was explicitly proved by Frankl, Nagy and Nasz\'odi in \cite{FNN2016} (cf. Theorem~4.1) in a slightly different form both by the probabilistic method and using VC-dimension.
+We also note that the general $d$-dimensional statement of part ii) of Proposition~1 may also be proved from Theorem~1.6 of \cite{FNN2016}. \end{remark}